29 Homemade Father’s Day Gifts He Will Cherish

 Map rock keychain

 Keychains always make wonderful gifts—even more so when they’re DIYed.
 You can transform tablecloth weights into a fun keychain with Mod Podge, key rings, and maps of your town or Dad’s birthplace.
 This craft is so fun and easy, you can make several for all Dad’s keychain needs.
-Give it to him after watching one of these Father’s Day movies together.
+Give it to him after watching one of his favorite Father’s Day movies together.

 Modern leather keychain